ShlokDesai33/React18-OTP-Input/README.md

 # React 18 OTP Component

 Welcome to the React One-Time Password (OTP) Field component!
 This component will enable you to easily and efficiently implement an OTP input field in your react application.
-The component uses TailwdindCSS for styling.
+The component uses TailwindCSS for styling.

 ## 📖 Table of Contents